 TGaz Editor: Change text on page 40 starting at line 2 as follows and update Table 8-3

-Modify Table 8-3 of REVmd_D3.0 by adding a new row for the “LTF_ SEQUENCE” parameter and the related text.
-The proposed modifications are in reference to the text in 802.11az_D1.3 and REVmd_D3.0, and are indicated by the change marks as follows: (#1058)
+Modify Table 8-3 of REVme_D0.0 by adding a new row for the “LTFVECTOR” parameter and the related text and change to “RXERROR” parameter.
+The proposed modifications are in reference to the text in REVme_D0.0, and are indicated by the change marks as follows: (#1058, #7095)

 Table 8-3 (PHY SAP service primitive parameters) shows the parameters used by one or more of the PHY SAP service primitives.